mrmargolis/robot-vim/README.md

 - automatically save buffer to an output file after running the last command(done)
 - automatically close Vim after running the last command(done)
 - take a string for input and write out a temporary file that Vim will run against(done)
-- figure out if there is a way to specify a .vimrc file without disabling the normal Vim initialization process
+- figure out if there is a way to specify a .vimrc file without disabling the normal Vim initialization process(done)

 ## Author
 RobotVim is developed by Matt Margolis | mrmargolis | matt@mattmargolis.net